 What is Your Ideal Body Weight?

 Barbie has gotten a new, more-realistic-and-less-ideal version.
 And maybe it was about time.
-At bistroMD, we feel that adjustments to the “ideal” are definitely a good thing for re-defining what’s truly normal.
+At bistroMD, we feel that adjustments to the "ideal" are definitely a good thing for re-defining what’s truly normal.
+Whether you're looking for the average weight 5'6" female of the male ideal body weight - we have the answers here!

 When it comes to determining your ideal body weight, it can sometimes seem less-than-achievable.